HashimThePassionate/computer-networking-for-everyone/02_application_layer/10_web_and_http/readme.md

 It's like receiving all parts of your meal at once, with the best dishes served first—ensuring a fast and efficient dining experience! 🍽️🚀

 ---

+# **HTTP/2 Framing**🚀📦

+## Overview 📚
+HTTP/2 Framing is a key mechanism that overcomes the Head-of-Line (HOL) blocking problem.
+Instead of sending whole HTTP messages as one unit, HTTP/2 breaks them down into smaller, fixed-length pieces called **frames**.
+These frames can be interleaved and sent concurrently over a single TCP connection, ensuring that large messages (like videos) do not block smaller ones from arriving quickly.
+This framing process greatly improves the speed and efficiency of data delivery.

+---

+## How Framing Works 🔄
+Imagine a webpage that includes one large video clip and eight smaller objects.
+In a traditional HTTP/1.1 setup, the server would send the large video first, potentially delaying the small objects.
+With HTTP/2 framing, the server breaks each response into small frames.
+For example, suppose the video is made up of 1000 frames and each smaller object is made up of 2 frames.
+The server can send one frame of the video, then send the first frame of each small object, followed by the next video frame and the remaining small object frames.
+In our example, all the small objects are completely sent after only 18 frames, instead of waiting for all 1016 video frames if no interleaving were used.

+### Given Data:
+- **Video clip:** 1000 frames
+- **Each small object:** 2 frames
+- **Total small objects:** 8
+- **Total small object frames:** 8 × 2 = 16 frames

+### Non-Interleaved (Sequential) Approach:
+If the entire video is sent first:
+- First, the 1000 video frames are sent, then the 16 frames for the small objects
+- **Total frames:** 1000 + 16 = **1016 frames**
+  In this approach, the small objects are only displayed after all 1016 frames have been transmitted.

+### Interleaved (HTTP/2) Approach:
+In HTTP/2, the responses are broken into small frames, and the server interleaves these frames.

+**Step-by-Step Interleaving:**

+1. **Step 1:**
+   - Send the first video frame: **Frame V1**
+   - Total frames so far: **1**

+2. **Step 2:**
+   - Now, send the first frame of each of the 8 small objects:
+     - 8 small objects × 1 frame each = **8 frames**
+   - Total frames so far: 1 (V1) + 8 (first frames of small objects) = **9 frames**

+3. **Step 3:**
+   - Next, send the second video frame: **Frame V2**
+   - Total frames so far: 9 + 1 = **10 frames**

+4. **Step 4:**
+   - Finally, send the second (final) frame of each of the 8 small objects:
+     - 8 small objects × 1 frame each = **8 frames**
+   - Total frames so far: 10 + 8 = **18 frames**

+### Calculation Summary:
+- **After 18 frames:**
+  - Video: 2 frames (V1 and V2) have been sent
+  - Small Objects: 2 frames per object have been sent, meaning 8 objects × 2 = 16 frames are complete

+Thus, through interleaving, the small objects are fully transmitted in just **18 frames**, instead of waiting for all 1016 frames as in the sequential method.
+This approach helps to display important, smaller elements (the small objects) to the user much sooner, even if the video is not yet fully sent.

+**Under the hood**
+Imagine watching a movie where scenes from multiple shows are mixed together, so you see bits of all your favorite programs at once rather than waiting for one show to finish completely.
+This interleaving means you get a more responsive and smoother experience! 🎬✨

+---

+## The Role of the Framing Sublayer 🔧
+HTTP/2 introduces a dedicated **framing sublayer** that manages this process.
+When a server prepares an HTTP response, the framing sublayer breaks the response into independent frames.
+The header and the body of the message become separate frames, which can then be interleaved with frames from other responses over the same TCP connection.
+At the client side, these frames are reassembled back into the original HTTP messages before being processed by the browser.

+**Under the hood**
+Think of the framing sublayer as a skilled packer who breaks down a large shipment into smaller boxes, mixes them for efficient transport, and then a receiver reassembles them into the original package. 📦🔄

+---

+## Benefits of Binary Encoding and Frame Interleaving 💡
+Beyond splitting messages into frames, HTTP/2 encodes these frames in binary.
+This binary format is more efficient to parse and results in slightly smaller, less error-prone frames.
+By interleaving frames from different messages, HTTP/2 avoids the delay caused by one large message blocking smaller ones, significantly reducing user-perceived delay.

+**Under the hood**
+It’s like switching from long, handwritten notes to concise digital messages that are faster to read and less likely to have errors—everything flows smoother and faster! 💻⚡

+---